sensemore/code.sensemore.io/docs/wired.md

 | --- | --- | --- |
 | 1 byte (0x03) | 1 byte | 6 bytes - 240 bytes (_Little Endian_ - signed) |

 Measurement data format can be a minimum of 6 bytes and a maximum of 240 bytes.
 Each sample consists of 6 bytes of data.
 In 16-bit integer format, the X-axis is sent first, then the Y-axis, and finally the Z-axis is sent (15th bit represents the sign bit).
-The 16-bit integer is written in two Little Endian formats as 8-bit.
+The 16-bit integer is written in two little endian formats as 8-bit.
 In this way, a minimum of 1 sample and a maximum of 40 samples can be read in a message packet.

 Table 18: Representation of a measurement data as a byte array